artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ![Password images](http://clusterrr.com/dump/nes_mini_password_images.png)

-But we need to convert them into RAW format, since there is no any software to show images on NES Mini.
+We need to convert them into RAW format, since there is no any software to show images on NES Mini.
 Of course, we could write this software, compile it for ARM processor, and install it on NES Mini, but this would be too much just for static images.
 There are many tools to convert images into RAW format, NES Mini uses "RGBA" byte order.
 RAW files are huge, so it's better to use gzip to compress them.
 I stored this files as "**password.raw.gz**", "**password_fail.raw.gz**" and "**password_ok.raw.gz**" into "**/etc/**" directory.
 It's possible to show them on the screen using a simple command:

     gunzip -c /etc/password.raw.gz > /dev/fb0